-This article, the benefits of probiotics for women, contains affiliate links.
+This article discusses the important benefits probiotics offer those suffering from celiac disease.
 Please consult your doctor or healthcare professional before taking any supplements or following any recommendations mentioned in this post.
-Please review my disclosures and disclaimers carefully before reading this article.
+This post contains affiliate links.
+Please review my disclosures and disclaimers carefully.

 After taking a probiotic for a couple of days, my gut health went from chronic gassy and bloated to normal and functioning.
 It was, to me, a miracle cure.